 For the manuscript, that means spreading each chapter across the kitchen island and reorganizing it.
 As I reconsider each scene in light of my hero’s stated goal, I rewrite or change it.

 I’m saving the writing of a new chapter–about camels–for a day when I can’t rework anymore without going crazy.
-I know it’s going to be, not exactly fun, but easy to do.
+I know it’s not exactly fun, but easy to do.

-It meant my husband and I sold our big house and bought a smaller one–shedding books, furniture, clothes, and worn out possessions.
+It meant my husband and I sold our big house and bought a smaller one.
+We shed books, furniture, clothes, and worn-out possessions.

-We went through almost everything, examining its role in the past (shedding some tears), and trying to see if it would fit into the future (am I ever going to go bowling again?)
+We went through almost everything and examined its role in the past (shedding some tears).
+Would it fit into the future (am I ever going to go bowling again?)

-Some of those darlings I didn’t get rid of–I’ve still got the camping gear, the sewing machine, the piano–and I anticipate using them with the adorable grandchildren.
+Some of those darlings I didn’t get rid of–I’ve still got the camping gear.
+We kept the sewing machine and the piano: I anticipate using them with the adorable grandchildren.

 Everything in my manuscript and in my life has to prove its value.
 Click to Tweet

-I’ve removed some of my favorite scenes from the middle of my manuscript–putting them into a file called “Outtakes,” where I can find them if I decide they’re important.
+I’ve removed some of my favorite scenes from the middle of my manuscript.
+I put them into a file called “Outtakes,” where I can find them if I decide they’re important.

 Recasting, of course, means something old can be put into a different role.